bertiqwerty/pycinterface/README.md

 # Pycinterface
-Pycinterface is a lightweight interface between Python and C/C++ with a focus on images as numpy arrays based on ctypes (https://docs.python.org/3/library/ctypes.html).
+Pycinterface is a lightweight interface between Python and C/C++ with a focus on images as 2d-numpy-arrays based on ctypes (https://docs.python.org/3/library/ctypes.html).

 ## Introduction